Kit-Crackers/Business-Website-/README.md

 1.script.js # functionality

-images # All product and background images
+Images # All product and background images